 Overcoming the Staleness of Winter, the Danish Way

 With snowy days on the radar, long dark nights, and frigid temps winter is becoming stale.
-In the past typically counting down the days until spring as soon as the holidays have passed.
-For me learning to live with the seasons is a big part of natural living.
+In the past, I would frantically start counting down the days until spring, as soon as the holidays had passed.
+But in recent years I’ve learned to overcome the staleness of winter, the Danish way.

-Sharing a cup of hot cocoa with a leaf of peppermint grown in your windowsill.
+- Share a cup of hot cocoa with a friend, topped with a leaf of peppermint grown in your windowsill.

-Uncovering the plot in a new mystery book under a pile of cozy blankets.
+- Uncover the plot in a new mystery book under a pile of cozy, soft blankets.

-Mastering the art of words on a board game by the twinkling light of pumpkin spice candles.
+- Master the art of words with a board game by the twinkling light of candles.

-Exploring the secrets of winter forest tucked away by the blankets of snow.
+- Explore the secrets of the winter forest tucked away by pillows of snow.

 How to Hygge with Essential Oils